okta/terraform-provider-okta/website/docs/r/trusted_origin.html.markdown

 Creates a Trusted Origin.

-This resource allows you to create and configure an Trusted Origin.
+This resource allows you to create and configure a Trusted Origin.

 ## Example Usage